kickstartDS/kickstartDS/packages/tools/docusaurus/docs/intro/environment/index.md

 Next to your locally installed `Git` client, most of the time you'll interact with a hosted repository.
 This might live on popular SaaS hosting providers such as Github, Gitlab or Bitbucket, on privately hosted providers, based on those, or a variety of other flavours... up to completely local repositories just used for personal use.

-**kickstartDS** is hosted on `Github`, but where your Desgin System repository is hosted depends on your own setup.
+**kickstartDS** is hosted on `Github`, but where your Design System repository is hosted depends on your own setup.
 You can find our repository here: [github.com/kickstartDS/kickstartDS](https://github.com/kickstartDS/kickstartDS)

 Popular configuration guides include: